Skip to main content

 Yes.
 You must pay the deductible and co-insurance for each month covered by your purchase at the time of purchase.

-Yes.
-You must pay the deductible and co-insurance as if you were purchasing your prescription drug on the expected renewal date.
+Yes, but you must pay the deductible and co-insurance as if you were purchasing your prescription drug on the expected renewal date.